I provide literary translations from Norwegian, English, and German into Dutch.

 While research is always already an act of translation – interpreting the sources and the subtleties of what you read – I combine this with my passion for literature in translating literary fiction – essays, short stories, and novels.
 I have found that translation is closer to music: it is the melody in an author’s voice that matters and that a translator needs to hear, catch, and convey.

-I have worked together with Els Snick on parts of the new collection of journalistic essays by Joseph Roth, In het land van de eeuwige zomer (Bas Lubberhuizen 2017), as well as Spoken in Moskou.
+I worked together with Els Snick on parts of the new collection of journalistic essays by Joseph Roth, In het land van de eeuwige zomer (Bas Lubberhuizen 2017), as well as Spoken in Moskou.
 Reportages en brieven uit Rusland (Bas Lubberhuizen 2018).

 For Nexus 75 (Fall 2017 issue), I translated Tugba Tanyeri-Erdemir, Wij hebben wolken.

 For Nexus 76 (Winter 2017 issue), I translated Lewis Thomas, Late gedachten bij het luisteren naar Mahlers Negende Symfonie.